Sharjah Ruler Inaugurates Heritage Mosque Square In Kalba - UrduPoint

 Sharjah Ruler Inaugurates Heritage Mosque Square In Kalba

-SHARJAH, (UrduPoint / Pakistan Point News / WAM - 09th Apr, 2021) His Highness Sheikh Mohamed bin Zayed Al Nahyan, Crown Prince of Abu Dhabi and Deputy Supreme Commander of the UAE Armed Forces, inaugurated Friday afternoon, the Heritage Mosque Square, located on the Kalba Beach Road.
+SHARJAH, (UrduPoint / Pakistan Point News / WAM - 10th Apr, 2021) H.H.
+Dr. Sheikh Sultan bin Muhammad Al Qasimi, Supreme Council Member and Ruler of Sharjah, inaugurated Friday afternoon, the Heritage Mosque Square, located on the Kalba Beach Road.

 The square is one of the emirate's key tourist sites; it's surrounded by a number of landmarks, including Khor Kalba Fort in the north, the new castle neighborhood mosque in the south, and the developed Kalba Corniche extension in the east.
 The square also features several important construction elements, such as the fishermen heritage mosque "Saif Bin Ghanim Mosque" and the Water Fountain.